pristineshock/web/data/blog/why-we-choose-astro.md

 ---
 pubDate: "Oct 12 2022"
 title: "Why we choose Astro to build our webs?"
-description: "Why we choose these new technology to build our webs?"
+description: "Why we choose this new technology to build our webs?"
 excerpt: "Astro is a new technology recently released.
 One of the thousands, if I may.
 But a promising and complete one.
 So we will talk about why we use it as our base for websites instead of ReactJS or just base HTML."
 image: "~/assets/images/blog/astro-logo.jpg"
 category: "WebDev"